Beast (South African band): Line-up change, crowdfunding, and Bardo (2013-present)

 On 13 August 2014, the band announced on their Facebook fan page, the start of their crowdfunding on Indiegogo to raise money for their second album.
 The band had not signed to any major label, as their original bands had done.
 On their Indiegogo page, the band wrote about the importance of artistic and creative freedom, but noted that "the kind of quality album [they] want is going to be difficult" without a major label monetary support.
 The campaign was unsuccessful, they raised of their goal.

 After falling short of their goal, the band was approached by a private investor who "helped tremendously".
 The band recorded their album in October 2014 at Heritage Sound in Cape Town, with producer Brendyn Rossouw.
 The second album, Bardo, was launched at The Assembly in Cape Town on 27 February 2015.
 The album's theme focuses on the Tibetan Buddhism state of Bardo, between life and death.
 Inge was inspired by reading Charlie Morley's book Dreams of Awakening.
 The album received critical acclaim for its "professionalism", with one critic describing it as "[transcending] the point of being a mere piece of music".

 Musical style

 Instrumentation

 The twin-bass setup is fairly unusual to the South African music scene.
 Zietsman plays in lower key as the rhythm, akin to a normal bassist.
 Nel employs a higher chord-based approach as the lead, akin to a lead guitar.
-The perform with a bass and normal guitar amp to create a "rawer, harder, and more low-fi sound".
+They perform with a bass and normal guitar amp to create a rawer, harder, and more low-fi sound.